Enhancing Generative Auto-bidding with Offline Reward Evaluation and Policy Search

-Moreover, to perform constrained score maximization, we design a practical algorithm incorporating the \emph{synchronous coupling} technique, which helps ensure the Lipschitz requirement of the generative model.
-Besides, we note that AIGB-Pearl operates without the need for bootstrapping, leading to greater training stability compared to offline RL methods.
+Moreover, to perform constrained score maximization, we design a practical algorithm that incorporates the \emph{synchronous coupling} technique to satisfy the generative model's Lipschitz condition.
+In addition, we note that AIGB-Pearl does not require bootstrapping and exhibits greater training stability than offline RL methods.

-To summarize, our contributions in this paper are fourfold: (i) we propose a novel generative auto-bidding method, AIGB-Pearl, that enables continuous improvement in generation quality through exploration beyond the offline dataset; (ii) we propose a provable KL-Lipschitz constrained score maximization objective with a sub-optimality bound, ensuring a safe and effective generalization for AIGB; (iii) we devise a practical algorithm with synchronous coupling that effectively ensures the Lipschitz requirement for the generative model; (iv) extensive simulated and real-world experiments demonstrate that AIGB-Pearl achieves SOTA performance and verify the effectiveness of the developed techniques in enhancing safe and effective generalization.
+To summarize, our contributions in this paper are fourfold: (i) we propose a novel generative auto-bidding method, AIGB-Pearl, that enables continuous improvement in generation quality through exploration beyond the offline dataset; (ii) we propose a provable KL-Lipschitz constrained score maximization objective with a sub-optimality bound, ensuring a safe and effective generalization beyond the offline dataset; (iii) we devise a practical algorithm with synchronous coupling that effectively ensures the Lipschitz requirement for the generative model; (iv) extensive simulated and real-world experiments demonstrate that AIGB-Pearl achieves SOTA performance and verify the effectiveness of the developed techniques in enhancing safe and effective generalization.